markblundeberg/bitcoincash.org/spec/2019-11-15-schnorrmultisig.md

 * Up to 66M + R + 3 bytes, for 8 <= N <= 15.
 * Up to 66M + R + 4 bytes, for 16 <= N <= 20.

+## Pubkey Encoding

+It is strongly recommended that wallets never create scripts with non-strictly encoded pubkeys, even though this specification allows them under certain circumstances.
+It is possible that this rule  may be tightened in the future, to stipulate that all pubkeys must be strictly encoded.
+If that were to happen, any outputs violating this rule would become un-spendable.

 # Rationale and commentary on design decisions

 ## Repurposing of dummy element